A Simple Recipe for Language-guided Domain Generalized Segmentation: Abstract

 \section{Abstract}

-Generalization to new domains not seen during training is one of the long-standing goals and challenges in deploying neural networks in real-world applications.
-Existing generalization techniques necessitate substantial data augmentation, potentially sourced from external datasets, and aim at learning invariant representations by imposing various alignment constraints.
-Large-scale pretraining has recently shown promising generalization capabilities, along with the potential of bridging different modalities.
-For instance, the recent advent of vision-language models like CLIP has opened the doorway for vision models to exploit the textual modality.
+Generalization to new domains not seen during training is one of the long-standing challenges in deploying neural networks in real-world applications.
+Existing generalization techniques either necessitate external images for augmentation, and/or aim at learning invariant representations by imposing various alignment constraints.
+Large-scale pretraining has recently shown promising generalization capabilities, along with the potential of binding different modalities.
+For instance, the advent of vision-language models like CLIP has opened the doorway for vision models to exploit the textual modality.
 In this paper, we introduce a simple framework for generalizing semantic segmentation networks by employing language as the source of randomization.
-Our recipe comprises three key ingredients: i) the preservation of the intrinsic CLIP robustness through minimal fine-tuning, ii) language-driven local style augmentation, and iii) randomization by locally mixing the source and augmented styles during training.
+Our recipe comprises three key ingredients: (i) the preservation of the intrinsic CLIP robustness through minimal fine-tuning, (ii) language-driven local style augmentation, and (iii) randomization by locally mixing the source and augmented styles during training.
 Extensive experiments report state-of-the-art results on various generalization benchmarks.
-The code will be made available.
+Code is accessible at \url{https://github.com/astra-vision/FAMix}.